Abstract

 Introduction

 The use of translation as a polemical weapon is neither new nor unique to contemporary religious debate.
-What distinguishes the present controversy surrounding al-Zuṭṭ and the alleged “riding” of the Prophet Muḥammad ﷺ is the degree to which a single Arabic verb has been isolated, decontextualised, and re-semanticised to sustain a scandal narrative.
+What distinguishes the present controversy surrounding the al-Zuṭṭ and the alleged “riding” of the Prophet Muḥammad ﷺ is the degree to which a single Arabic verb has been isolated, decontextualised, and re-semanticised to sustain a scandal narrative.
 In modern Anglophone polemics, this claim is repeatedly presented as the unavoidable consequence of “literal Arabic.”
 Critics assert that Muslim scholars suppress an embarrassing text whose meaning is allegedly obvious to anyone who “knows the language.”
 As it was with the nursing of adults hadith, such claims rely heavily on rhetorical certainty and shock value, but they rarely withstand sustained philological scrutiny.

 This article argues that the sexualised interpretation of the al-Zuṭṭ narration is a modern construction, dependent not on the Arabic text itself but on a sequence of methodological violations.
 These include isolation of a polysemous verb, suppression of narrative resolution, retrojection of modern English slang into classical Arabic, and amplification through ideologically aligned digital media.
 When the narration is read in its entirety, and when its language is evaluated according to classical Arabic usage and internal transmission controls, the scandal dissolves.